sjg20/fwupd/plugins/vbe/README.md

 At present only one method is available:

-* vbe,simple - writes a single copy of the firmware to media
+* fwupd,vbe-simple - writes a single copy of the firmware to media

-### vbe,simple
+### vbe-simple

 With this, only a single copy of the firmware is available so if the write fails, the board may not boot.
 This is implemented in the vbe-simple.c file and